freedev/code-with-quarkus-camel/README.md

 The application is composed by 1 components:

-* `MyReactiveMessagingApplication` - a bean receiving topic message.
+* `MyReactiveMessagingApplication` - a bean receiving topic messages.

 The interaction with Azure Service Bus is managed by MicroProfile Reactive Messaging.